siddmegadeth/ng7/README.md

 ## Getting Started

 This is a wrapper around Framework7.
 This wrapper helps initialize Framework7 to be written as an AngularJS Application.
-All AngularjS Feature are supported along with Framework7 Download WinDevice [WinDevice](https://github.com/siddmegadeth/winDevice) for logging and Bootstrapping Application based on Android/iPhone or Browser.
+All AngularjS Feature are supported along with Framework7
+Download **WinDevice** [WinDevice](https://github.com/siddmegadeth/winDevice) for logging and Bootstrapping Application on** Android/iPhone/Browser**.
+>  **WinDevice** is required .
+If not using winDevice then use the below code and copy/paste into js file.

+    log = console.log.bind(console);
+    warn = console.warn.bind(console);
+    error = console.error.bind(console);

 ### Prerequisites
 This wrapper requires basic knowledge of AngularJS and Framework7 to bootstrap.